Last Updated on

 By the time you have delivered your baby, you will be exhausted and sleep-deprived to a great extent and exercise will be the last thing on your mind.
 This is fine since most women are unable to exercise for up to six or even eight weeks after delivery, more if you have had a C-section.
 Take small, baby steps by walking for short distances that do not tire you or cause bleeding.
 Increase the distance gradually till you feel confident of taking on a regular exercise regime.
 Including your baby into this routine is easy if you get the stroller out and push the baby around the neighbourhood for at least 30 minutes a day.

-This is one routine can help you to lose weight even as you sit comfortably in your favourite chair.
+Breastfeeding your baby can help you lose weight even as you sit comfortably in your favourite chair.
 Breastfeeding mothers can burn up to 600 to 800 calories a day as the body now needs additional calories to breastfeed the baby.

 3. Weight Training

 At the mention of this term, most people invest in a gym membership or purchase costly equipment for home use.
 However, this won’t be necessary if you incorporate your baby into your weight training session.
 Hold your baby close to your chest and start with lunges.
 You can also lie on your back and push the baby as far as possible from the chest.
 Watch your baby enjoy your session as much as you do as you lose weight in a pleasant way.

 4. Keep a Watch on Your Fat and Calorie Intake

 Most experts do not recommend going on a diet immediately after giving birth since the body is now in repair mode.
 Yet, you can begin by turning the other way when offered empty-calorie items like chips, colas and the likes.
 Include a lot of fresh fruits, green vegetables, lean meat, whole grains and low-fat dairy products in your diet.
 Do not fall prey to fashionable diets that ask you to abstain from entire food groups.